-What is the process to create a test using the FDS software?
+How do I create a test using the FDS software?

 - Create a new FDS Test in VibrationVIEW

-- Select “New Test” and choose Fatigue Damage
+- Select New Test > Fatigue Damage

-- Import the time history file(s)
+- Under the Import tab, import the time history file(s)

-- Enter the Target Life
+- Under the Import tab, enter the Target Life

-- Accelerate the test
+- Under the FDS tab, accelerate the test

 - MIL-STD-810G recommends the acceleration factor should generally not exceed values of 1.414^(S1/S2) or 1.414^(m).
 Thus, for a product with m = 8, the maximum ratio between in-service time and test time can be 1.414^8 ≈ 16.
 If the target life of the product is 1,000 hours, it is recommended to run the test in no less than 62.5 hours.

-- Lowering the GRMS of the test is a primary reason for adding kurtosis.
-Another valid reason is to increase the kurtosis of the random PSD to reflect the peaks of the imported time history files, especially when the kurtosis of the input waveform is very high.
-Using Kurtosion®, it is possible to introduce this kurtosis, and vary the transition frequency to create peaks that are representative of the original files.
+- Lowering the gRMS of the test is a primary reason for adding kurtosis.
+Another valid reason is to increase the kurtosis of the random PSD to reflect the peaks of the imported time-history files, especially when the kurtosis of the input waveform is high.
+Using Kurtosion®, it is possible to introduce kurtosis and vary the transition frequency to create peaks that represent the original files.
 The FDS software will automatically adjust for the added kurtosis to ensure that the generated profile is the damage equivalent of the input waveform(s).
 Notice the difference in the Combined Profile RMS before and after the addition of kurtosis.

-- Run the Test
+- Run the test